XinyueZ/hello-dagger2/README.md

 # Start with example

-We define a world named "society" and it has a "playground", a "company" , a "software developer group".
+We define a world named "society" and it has a "playground" with nothing, a "company" , a "software developer group".
 The "company" has one boss, one super-user.
 The "software developer group" has "boss", "super-user", "internal user", "external-user".
 In our example we only print out some information with ```toString()``` .

-1. Show all in ```SocietyActivity```, we define variable of ```Playground``` with ``` @Inject  ```, that means we don't care how it is created, it might be created "automatically".
+1. Show all in ```SocietyActivity```, we define variable of ```Playground``` with ``` @Inject  ```, that means we don't care how it'll be created, it might be created "automatically".

  ```java